MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

 - PowerShell-7.0.3-win-arm32.zip

 Depending on how you download the file you may need to unblock the file using the `Unblock-File` cmdlet.
 Unzip the contents to the location of your choice and run `pwsh.exe` from there.
+Unlike installing the MSI packages, installing the ZIP archive doesn't check for prerequisites.
 For remoting over WSMan to work properly, ensure that you've met the [prerequisites](#prerequisites).

 Use this method to install the ARM-based version of PowerShell on computers like the Microsoft